MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview-and-installation.md

 * Advanced
     * SQL Statement

-## Connect to a SAP HANA database from Power Query Desktop
+## Connect to an SAP HANA database from Power Query Desktop

-To connect to a SAP HANA database from Power Query Desktop:
+To connect to an SAP HANA database from Power Query Desktop:

 1. Select **Get Data > SAP HANA database** in Power BI Desktop or **From Database > From SAP HANA Database** in the **Data** ribbon in Excel.